 About a week or two before your planting date, put the basil plant outdoors for some time each day.
 For the first few days keep them in a partially shaded spot and gradually increase their outdoor time.
 This prepares the seedling to move outdoors full-time.
 This is called “hardening off.”

 You can get seeds from your friends or neighbours who have basil plants.
 But if you are going to buy seeds from online shops always buy them from reputable suppliers.
 Look for the quality, the germination percentage, date of packing, and reliability.

 2. Pot or Tray

 Choose a container as per your need.
-For example, if you plan to grow a single seedling to a size of 3-4 inches and plant it in your garden soil later you may only need a container as small as a plastic cup.
-If you want to grow it to a good height before planting in your garden then you will need a bigger pot.
+For example, if you plan to grow a single seedling to a size of 3-4 inches and plant it in your garden soil later, you may only need a container as small as a plastic cup.
+If you want to grow it to a good height before planting in your garden, then you will need a bigger pot.

 Seed starter trays are also available to buy from stores but why to buy from outside when you can use containers from your home.
-It is only useful to buy from outside stores if you want to grow a lot of plants and looking forward to gardening for a long time.
+It is only useful to buy from outside stores if you want to grow a lot of plants and you are looking forward to gardening for a long time.

 Whatever container you choose, make sure that it has good drainage as the basil seeds need very well draining soil to flourish.